projectriff-archive/domino/README.md

 _NOTE_: Depending on how Python is installed you should use either `python` or `python3`

-_NOTE_: For tetsing PFS provide `--pfs` arg and also `--manifest` arg pointing to the location for the PFS manifest to use.
+_NOTE_: For testing PFS provide `--pfs` arg and also `--manifest` arg pointing to the location for the PFS manifest to use.

 _NOTE_: If you already have riff/PFS installed you can add the arg `--skip-install` to keep what you have.